MombasaSt/ManagerValue/README.md

 # ManagerValue

 Below is a glossary that explains MgrValue.xlsx, each item at a time.
 Each statistic is for the season (year) the individual managed the team.
-All data comes from Sports Reference -- specifically, Baseball Reference.
+All seasons where a club had a manager fired midseason are excluded.

+All data from **Manager** to **TeamWAR** is from Baseball Reference; all data after that is from FanGraphs.
+See the bottom of the ReadMe for further glossary reading.

 **Year** - The year the individual managed that team